ANSSI-FR/rust-guide/src/en/devenv.md

 <div class="reco" id="DENV-CARGO-ENVVARS" type="Rule" title="Keep default values for compiler environment variables when running cargo">

-The environment variables `RUSTC`, `RUSTC_WRAPPER` and `RUSTFLAGS` MUST NOT be overriden when using Cargo to build the project.
+The environment variables `RUSTC`, `RUSTC_WRAPPER` and `RUSTFLAGS` MUST NOT be overridden when using Cargo to build the project.

 </div>